Syracuse Employment Law Attorney

 Gattuso & Ciotoli, PLLC have been dedicated for over 50 combined years to representing New York employees, from across all professions and all industries, who have been discriminated against, victimized or sexually harassed while at their workplace.
 Our attorneys work tirelessly to be the advocates for employees who break the silence.

-Our attention in Employment Law for both individuals and class actions in Fayetteville and Central New York includes FLSA and New York Labor Law violations, plus:
+Our attention in Employment Law for both individuals and class actions in Syracuse and Central New York includes FLSA and New York Labor Law violations, plus:

 - Race, National Origin, or Religious Discrimination